Disk space recommendations

 FIXEdge constantly generates big volumes of the logs.
 Long-term work could exhaust all disk space which would result in unstable application operation.

-FIXEdge should use a fast storage (e.g. SSD) for session logs to achieve maximum performance.
+FIXEdge should use fast storage (e.g. SSD) for session logs to achieve maximum performance.

 For smart usage of disk space on fast storage, old data could be moved to a different place, e.g. to a network drive.
-FIXEdge configuration parameters allow configure proper archiving and rotation strategy (see How to configure logging and logs rotation in FIXEdge for more information);
+FIXEdge configuration parameters allow configuring proper archiving and rotation strategy (see How to configure logging and logs rotation in FIXEdge for more information).

-The following items are to be considered for determining required disk space:
+The following items are to be considered for determining the required disk space:

 - FIXEdge binaries and configuration (~1 GB)

-- Application logs (tens - hundreds MB per day):
+- Application logs (tens - hundreds of MB per day):

-- Reserve extra space for core files ( few GB )
+- Reserve extra space for core files (a few GB)

 Additional items consuming space

-Best practice is a reservation space for unexpected consequences.
+The best practice is to reserve space for unexpected consequences.

 Database consumes the similar size as sessions logs but it depends on content to be stored.

 It is recommended to have the Database setup on another disk or on a different server to make your architecture less vulnerable to failures.